Coding To W3C Standards

 - We carry out a series of manual checks in order to verify compliance.

-- Finally we test our sites on the major browsers (and browser versions) including Internet Explorer, Firefox, Netscape, Mozilla, Safari, Opera, Chrome and Lynx (to emulate screen reader software) and across various screen resolutions on both PC, Mac and (Android and iPhone for responsive websites).
+- Finally we test our sites on the major browsers (and browser versions) including Safari, Chrome, Internet Explorer IE9+, Mozilla Firefox and Opera and Lynx (to emulate screen reader software) and across various screen resolutions on both PC, Mac and (Android and iPhone for responsive websites).

 Web standards have moved on a great deal over the past few years.
 'Table-based sites' are long gone (for the most part).